AndersonPaschoalon/CKsQuestDialogManager/App/Pages/tutorial.md

-# CkDialogDocGen
+# Ck's Quest Dialog Manager

+As the name says, this tool is made for helping mod cretors to manager their created quests.

+There two main tools available in this application:

-CkDialogDocGen stands for Creation Kit Dialog Documentation Generator.
-Is a tool to help in generating beautiful and comprehensive documentation on readable formats, such as:
+The **Quest documentation generator**: a tool to help in generating beautiful and comprehensive documentation on readable formats, such as:
 * Docx;
 * Html;
 * Markdown;
 * Json.

+The **Audio Manager**, a set of tools for helping visualize, listen to and edit quest audio files.

+Both tools consume dialog files that can be exported directly the the creation kit.

-# For who this tool is usefull?
+# For who this tool is made for?

 **Short answer**:

-*For Skyrim modders who work on quests, and want to review or share its dialogs in a readable format.*
+* *For Skyrim modders who want to review or share its dialogs in a readable format.*

+* *For Skyrim modders who want a tool for help visualize, listen to, open and edit the quest dialog files.*

 **Long answer**: